No Court Should Be Above the Rules

 Holding the Supreme Court to a lower ethical standard undermines the Court’s appearance of independence and impartiality.
 That’s why AFJ is calling on the Court to adopt the same rules that hold sway in every other federal courtroom.

-Alliance for Justice’s latest short documentary, A Question of Integrity: Politics, Ethics, and the Supreme Court, was released last October, and has been screened all across the country, from Los Angles to Capitol Hill.
+Alliance for Justice’s latest short documentary, A Question of Integrity: Politics, Ethics, and the Supreme Court, was released last October, and has been screened all across the country, from Los Angeles to Capitol Hill.
 Learn more about A Question of Integrity here.

 Watch Nan Aron discuss the Supreme Court Ethics Act of 2013 on MSNBC’s Disrupt with Karen Finney: